Mayur-b/MASH/mini-shell/readme.txt

-The files for the shell.
+The folder has the files for the shell.